Víctor Jara: Torture and murder

 Víctor Jara's grave in the General Cemetery of Santiago.
 The note reads: "Until victory..."

-After the coup, Pinochet's soldiers rounded up Chileans who were believed to be involved with leftist groups, including Allende's Popular Unity party.
-On the morning of 12 September 1973, Jara was taken prisoner, along with thousands of others, and imprisoned inside Estadio Chile.
-Soon after, he was killed with a gunshot to the head, and his body was riddled with more than 40 bullets.
+After the coup, Pinochet's forces rounded up people believed to be linked to leftist organizations, including Allende's Popular Unity coalition.
+On 12 September 1973, Jara was taken prisoner along with hundreds of other professors, students, and staff at the Technical University and transferred to Estadio Chile, which had been converted into a makeshift detention center.
+An army intelligence officer recognized him as he was brought in and separated him from the other prisoners for interrogation.
+Over the following days he was beaten and tortured in the stadium's locker rooms; witnesses reported that his ribs were broken by kicks and his hands fractured with rifle butts, and that his captors mockingly demanded he play the guitar for them.
+He was killed with a gunshot to the head on 16 September 1973, and his body was subsequently riddled with more than 40 additional bullets.
 According to the BBC:

 There are many conflicting accounts of Jara's last days but the 2019 Netflix documentary Massacre at the Stadium pieces together a convincing narrative.
 As a famous musician and prominent supporter of Allende, Jara was swiftly recognised on his way into the stadium.
 An army officer threw a lit cigarette on the ground, made Jara crawl for it, then stamped on his wrists.
 Jara was first separated from the other detainees, then beaten and tortured in the bowels of the stadium.
 At one point, he defiantly sang "Venceremos (We Will Win)", Allende's 1970 election anthem, through split lips.
 On the morning of the 16th, according to a fellow detainee, Jara asked for a pen and notebook and scribbled the lyrics to "Estadio Chile", which were later smuggled out of the stadium: "How hard it is to sing when I must sing of horror. / Horror which I am living, horror which I am dying."
 Two hours later, he was shot dead, then his body was riddled with machine-gun bullets and dumped in the street.
 He was 40.

-After his murder, Jara's body was displayed at the entrance of Chile Stadium for other prisoners to see.
-It was later discarded outside the stadium along with the bodies of other prisoners who had been killed by the Chilean Army.
-His body was found by civil servants and brought to a morgue, where one of them was able to identify him and contact his wife, Joan.
-She took his body and gave him a quick and clandestine burial in the general cemetery before she fled the country into exile.
+His body was displayed at the stadium's entrance for other prisoners to see before being discarded outside, alongside the bodies of Littré Quiroga, then director of Chile's prison service, and Eduardo "Coco" Paredes, director of the Investigations Police (PDI).
+Civil servants found his body near the Metropolitan Cemetery, on the northern edge of what is now Víctor Jara Park, and brought it to a morgue, where one of them recognized him and contacted his wife, Joan.
+She identified and claimed the body, giving him a hurried, clandestine burial in the General Cemetery before fleeing into exile; she later recalled that the Chilean newspaper La Segunda had reported his death the next day as though he had died peacefully and been buried privately.

-In July 2015, 42 years later, former Chilean military officers were charged with his murder.
-In August 2023, a Chilean court confirmed a ruling convicting seven former soldiers, who were aged between 73 and 85 at the time of their sentencing, and sentencing them to jail terms from 8 up to 25 years.